What is pressure urticaria?

 What is the cause of delayed pressure urticaria?

-In delayed pressure urticaria a standardised pressure stimulus will induce a delayed weal, which is often painful.
-In immediate pressure urticaria a weal will appear within minutes of the stimulus.
+The diagnosis of delayed pressure urticaria is made clinically.
+It can be confirmed if a delayed weal occurs after a standardised pressure stimulus.
+This is often painful.
+In immediate pressure urticaria, a weal will appear within minutes of the stimulus.

 A blood count may show an increased white cell count and ESR, but it is often normal.